Contents

 The dramatic growth in the “alphabet soup” of ESG reporting standards, frameworks, and regulations in recent years has added substantial effort to the jobs of sustainability, legal, investor relations, finance, and other operational teams throughout a business, and the return on that investment of time and money is not always clear.

-The good news is that Senate Bill (SB) 253 and SB 261, along with the recently signed SB 219, don’t ask for anything revolutionary.
-Greenhouse gas (GHG) accounting (SB 253) and the evaluation and management of climate-related risks (SB 261) are foundational actions every company should undertake regardless of regulatory pressure.
+The good news is that California’s Senate Bill (SB) 253 and SB 261, along with the recently signed SB 219, don’t ask for anything revolutionary.
+Greenhouse gas (GHG) accounting (SB 253) and the evaluation and management of climate-related risks (SB 261) are foundational actions every company should consider undertaking regardless of regulatory pressure.

-Yes, they will further a sustainability program and reporting, but they also enable operational decisions that can lower costs, lessen the impact of risks, and, in some cases, provide a competitive advantage in markets where sustainability adds customer and investor value.
+Yes, complying with the California climate disclosure requirements can further a sustainability program and reporting, but they also enable operational decisions that can lower costs, lessen the impact of risks, and, in some cases, provide a competitive advantage in markets where sustainability adds customer and investor value.

 Climate Corporate Data Accountability Act – SB 253